 How much of your savings can you afford to spend if you want that money to last as long as you live?
 Which accounts should you consider drawing from first—your 401(k), your IRA, your taxable accounts?

 You may have heard some broad guidelines about the “right” amount to withdraw each year, and the optimal order for tapping your various sources of income.
 While there are often kernels of truth in these rules of thumb, they generally gloss over the fact that everybody’s retirement is different—and much too important to be guided by a formula.
-“You need to come up with a plan for drawing down your income that’s based on your own unique priorities and goals,” says Ben Storey, Director, Retirement and Personal Wealth Solutions, Bank of America Merrill Lynch.
+“You need to come up with a plan for drawing down your income that’s based on your own unique priorities and goals,” says Ben Storey, director, Retirement Thought Leadership at Bank of America.
 “Creating that plan requires you to be thoughtful about what your expenses are going to be and about how you’ll allocate your resources.”

 As you consider your personal equation for drawing down your retirement income, three primary questions are worth asking: